-Cyl Pre-Lub - manually initiates the pre-lubrication sequence.
+Cyl Pre-Lub - manually initiates the pre-lubrication sequence, either by manually initiate pre lubrication or automatically by slow turning.

 Chief RPM Limit - allows the Chief Engineer Officer to set the maximum revolutions of the engine.

 Engine Safety Panel

 To operate the main engine safely, all critical parameters must be monitored in order to activate alarm and, if required, initiate automatic slowdown and/or shutdown of the engine.